mihneasim/eea.plonebuildout.core/README.txt

 **TODO**
 * setup server side permissions and users (groups)
 * how to Monit to stop start processes
+* how to write the request for a new portal: http://taskman.eionet.europa.eu/projects/infrastructure/wiki/Deployment-guide

 The first time you want to use the  EEA common Plone buildout you have to run a few commands::